mapsync/stanford-advisory2/site/content/post/conserve-water.md

 ---
 We are asking you to please conserve water over the next several days.
 We have had several structure fires and massive leaks all over the system.
 Thank you!

-Check your cattle waters and other out laying meters.
+Check your cattle waters and other farm meters.